arnaudin/arnaudin.github.io/_projects/making-things.md

 time_period: 2013-2018
 thumbnail: "/projects/making-things/making-things-thumbnail.jpg"

+content_layout:
+  - section_layout: text
-intro: |
+    content: |
       I enjoy making things, and making things better.
 These are a handful of small 3D printing and CNC projects from my time at Autodesk (where I had access to amazing workshops at [Pier 9](https://www.instructables.com/Overview-Access-to-Autodesk-Pier-9-Workshop/)).
 Almost everything digital was done with Fusion 360.

-content_layout:
-  - section_layout: text
-    content: |
       ## Hardware Experience
       - MakerBot
       - Ultimaker